Rome: Sant’Agnese fuori le Mura

 Marble stairs leading down into the basilica.

 The good cardinal later also cleared parts of the hill at the front and side of the church, allowing the construction of a little piazza and side chapels.
-The church’s facade is an interesting reminder of his intervention.
+The façade of the church is an interesting reminder of his intervention.
 It is completely undecorated, with the lower part made of stone and the upper part of brick.
 One of the reasons it was left alone is that the side entrance was much more important because of the marvellous staircase.
 Note that above the current central entrance there is a blocked portal.
 This was the original central entrance.
 People entering here would descend into the nave of the church.
 When the courtyard was created, this entrance could no longer be used – it was much too high – and a new and lower entrance had to be created.
 Cardinal de’ Medici was ultimately rewarded for his work: in 1605, he became Pope Leo XI.
 Unfortunately, he died within a month after his election.

 Later history